dfinity/portal/docs/developer-docs/quickstart/hello10mins.md

 For this, we recommend using two terminals:

--   Terminal A:
-    -   Shows the local instance of the execution environment running
-    -   Is analogous to how developers often start local servers in web2 projects (e.g. Node.js’s Express, Python’s Django, Ruby’s Rails, etc…​)
+-   **Terminal A** shows the output of the execution environment.
+This is analogous to starting a local server in a web2 project, e.g. node.js’s Express, python’s Django, or Ruby’s Rails.

--   Terminal B:
-    -   Used to send **messages** to the local instance of the execution environment
-    -   Is analogous to how developers send HTTP API messages to servers running locally (e.g. Postman, Panic).
+-   **Terminal B** is used to interact with the canister running in the execution environment.
+This is analogous to sending HTTP API messages to servers running locally, e.g. Postman or Panic.

 To distinguish the two terminals in this tutorial, terminal A has a dark blue background...